cogniscient-io/cogniscient/PoC/cogniscient/agentSDK/README.md

 # Agent SDK

-This directory contains the infrastructure for creating and managing local agents in the Cognitive System framework.
+This directory contains the infrastructure for creating and managing local and external agents in the Cogniscient Adaptive Control System framework, with MCP (Model Context Protocol) integration.

 ## Table of Contents
 1. [Overview](#overview)